Raptus/raptus.navexplorer/README.rst

 Accordion
 ---------

-The additional information on any content-type is displayed in a separated jQueryUI accordion item.
+The additional information on any content-type is displayed in a separated box.
 For more information please read the interface description: IAccordionItem.